Hackbyrd/orbital-express/README.md

 <br />

 ### 2. The Schema via schema.sql
 This file may be misleading, because its a .sql file.
 Are we uploading this to PostgreSQL as our database schema?
 NO, we are not.
 This is purely for our notes and we should record ANY changes to the database here.
 You can think of this file are our master database schema plan for the entire application.
 However, the actual place where we modify the database is in the **migrations** folder.
+It is **strongly** recommended that you make updates here whenever you make a database change and you take notes on all the columns and tables so that yourself and future developments can view one file and understand what is going on in your application.
+I understand the trades off to doing this is maintaining a file when you can just go off of the models files.
+If you want to do that, you will be shooting yourself in the foot as the app gets more complex and you start to deal with hundreds of tables and thousands of columns.
+Since every new engineer you onboard will be jumping around your app like a monkey trying to grab his banana.
+Maintain this file and you will move faster and your futureself plus future engineers will thank you.

 <br />